 Teaching

-Teaching at the undergraduate level as a doctoral student is both fun and good for one’s CV.
-It is primarily the department's employed teachers who teach, but it is not uncommon for needs to arise that doctoral students fill.
-Doctoral students are then part of teaching teams and should not have formal course responsibility themselves.
-Teaching may be included in the departmental duties, which may constitute a maximum of 20% of working hours.
+Teaching at the undergraduate level as a doctoral student is both rewarding and good for one’s CV.
+It is primarily the department's employed lecturers who teach, but it is not uncommon that teaching needs arise that doctoral students fill.
+Teaching may be included in the departmental duties and may constitute up to 20% of working hours.

 General information on the Internal Faculty of Social Sciences pages:

-Information on reading lists, compensation and course reports
+Information on reading lists, compensation, and course reports

 General information on teaching as a doctoral student in Sweden: